vanillaSlice/Strimko/README.md

 3. If you have Gradle installed locally, run the Gradle Daemon:

     ```
-    gradle clean fatjar
+    gradle clean build
     ```

    If you don't have Gradle installed locally and are running on a Unix-like platform such as Linux or Mac OS X, run:

     ```
-    ./gradlew clean fatjar
+    ./gradlew clean build
     ```

    If you don't have Gradle installed locally and are running on Windows, run:

     ```
-    gradlew clean fatjar
+    gradlew clean build
     ```

 ### Running
-Once built, to run the application go to build/libs and double-click Strimko-all-[version].jar or from your terminal/command prompt
+Once built, to run the application go to `build/libs` and double-click Strimko-all-[version].jar or from your terminal/command prompt run:
-run:

 ```
 java -jar Strimko-all-[version].jar
 ```